Presbyopia & Near Vision in Canton, Alliance, Canfield, OH

 Symfony™, ReStor™, Tecnis™ MF, Crystalens™ and KAMRA™ Near Vision Correction

 We now have options available to correct presbyopia.
 What is “presbyopia?”
 Presbyopia is the inability to see up close when the vision is corrected for distance vision.
 The internal lens of the eye has become inflexible and the focusing muscle is weakened due to lack of use.
-Currently there are several ways (other than glasses or contact lens) to deal with the annoyance of presbyopia.
-First we can create a myopia, near condition in one eye, which then does all the reading tasks.
+Currently, there are several ways (other than glasses or contact lens) to deal with the annoyance of presbyopia.
+First, we can create myopia, near condition in one eye, which then does all the reading tasks.
 This is called “blended vision” or “monovision.”
 Lasik, SMILE, PRK, or CK (Conductive Keratoplasty) is the best way to achieve monovision.
 Some patients reject monovision because it interferes with depth perception.

 Next is the KAMRA™ Corneal Inlay.
 Performed in the office (sometimes in conjunction with PRK or LASIK), it provides an aperture effect to enhance near vision without loss of depth perception.
 Both KAMRA™ and Monovision leave the natural, dysfunctional lens in place.